 Bi-weekly PCEP System Integration meetings are held to monitor and determine appropriate resolution for systems integration issues.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, Positive Train Control (PTC) and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
 Discussions have started regarding an upcoming capital project to replace the Guadalupe River Bridge.
-There is coordination with the Tunnel Modification Project.
-PG&E construction of the Interconnection to TPS-2, and the CEMOF upgrades as well.
-Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
-The Systems Integration meeting has been refocused to track and coordinate issues between PCEP and the overall agency (JPB).
+There is coordination with the Tunnel Modification Project, PG&E construction of the Interconnection to TPS-2, and the CEMOF upgrades as well.
+The Systems Integration meeting has been re-focused to track and coordinate issues between PCEP and the overall agency (JPB).
 This was done to avoid task overlap with the JPB Rail Activation Committee.
 A smaller "breakout" group is meeting to determine and track what testing and with which resources will need to be coordinated among the various contracts and suppliers.
 This "Testing and Commissioning Meeting" is the primary interface to the PCEP Design-Build Team at this time.
 Work to define dependencies for completion of Segment 4 (Intermediate Milestone #1) is ongoing with the Testing & Commissioning discussion.
+Work continues to develop a schedule fragnet for the achievement of Intermediate Milestone #1.
 This group will report back to the System Integration meeting group with their findings.